Insper/rl/docs/classes/05_x_sarsa/index.md

 ## Delivery

-Put all those files in the same project and then submit to [https://classroom.github.com/a/gTxejAeH](https://classroom.github.com/a/gTxejAeH).
-This activity is individual and the **deadline is 03/17/2023 20:00 -0300.**
+Put all those files in the same project and then submit them to [https://classroom.github.com/a/gTxejAeH](https://classroom.github.com/a/gTxejAeH).
+This activity is individual and the **deadline is 03/07/2023 20:00 -0300.**